greatericontop/weaponmaster/README.md

 A power core that stores the energy required for a staff.
 Used to craft `Netherite Staff`.

 Crafting Recipe:
-- 6 Netherite ingot
+- 4 Blaze Rod
 - 2 Obsidian
-- 1 Wither Skeleton Skull
+- 2 Wither Skeleton Skull
+- 1 Diamond Block

 ![](assets/corestaff.png)
 ---